martinwoodward/prize-picker/.github/ISSUE_TEMPLATE/raffledraw.md

 :ticket: To enter the draw, add a comment at the bottom of this issue 👇

-## 🏆  The prize will be drawn on Friday, time TBC.
+## 🏆  The prize will be drawn on [ADD THE DATE AND TIME OF YOUR PRIZE DRAW]

 [Check out the original README](https://github.com/GH-Event-Demos/random-name-picker/blob/main/README.md)